ExpressionEngine/ExpressionEngine-User-Guide/source/development/services/consent.rst

 Creating Add-on Consent Requests
 --------------------------------

 Anyone can check if a member has granted consent for a specific request, and gather all members who have consented for one.
 But you may only **write** and **grant** consents that your add-on manages.
-To be able to make and manage your own consents, you need to add your consents to your :ref:`addon.setup.php` file<addon_consent_requests>`.
+To be able to make and manage your own consents, you need to add your consents to your :ref:`addon_consent_requests`.

 Managing Consent via API
 ------------------------